 AI art tutorials are a good place to start if you're looking to experiment with AI image generators, or if you've already tried using them but aren't getting the results you hoped for.
 While controversial, AI art is attracting curiosity from artists and non-artists alike, but many find that their initial experiments don't quite come out like the images they've seen on social media.

 How are people using AI art generators to create photorealistic images or specific artistic styles when the text-to-image AI tools churn out so many deformed faces and hands with six fingers?
-Well, the AI art tutorials we've collected below should help with that.
+Well, the AI art tutorials we've collected below should help with that, from the settings of specific image generators to how to make AI QR codes and optical illusions.

 The ease of access to the best AI art generators has created a broad community of users, so there's no shortage of AI art tutorials out there, covering everything from getting started to prompt design, parameters, editing images and how to upscale AI art.
-We've rounded up our pick of the most useful that we've seen, including the best Midjourney tutorials, DALL-E 2 tutorials, Stable Diffusion tutorials and more.
+We've rounded up our pick of the most useful that we've seen, including the best Adobe Firefly tutorials, Midjourney tutorials, DALL-E 3 tutorials, Stable Diffusion tutorials and more, updated for the latest models, such Midjourney V6, which was released in December 2023.

 Remember that AI art remains controversial and many artists have serious reservations about it.
 See the question section at the bottom for FAQs on AI art.
 But if you’re curious to explore how it works and whether there's a place for AI art in your creative workflow, here’s our pick of the best AI art tutorials to start with.
 You might also want to see our basic guide to how to use DALL-E 2.